gamingwithevets/u8-emu-frontend/README.md

 This frontend serves as a replacement to Delta's own frontend that uses `ncurses`.
 Currently, it's best to use an emulator ROM, as the keyboard for real ROMs doesn't work at the moment.

 # Installation
-1. Clone this repository and the submodule:
+1. Clone this repository and submodules:
 ```shell
 git clone https://github.com/gamingwithevets/u8-emu-frontend.git
 git submodule update